hackclub/hackclub/workshops/todo-list-app/README.md

 </button>
 ```

-The simplest way to delete data is to call `remove()` on a reference to the location of that data.
+The simplest way to delete data is to call `remove()` on a reference to that data location.

 ```jsx
 function deleteTodo(){